Summer Foundation

 These challenges are significantly amplified when the overlay of regional and remote settings is considered.

-Stage one involves a co-design process with a group of tenants who are eligible for SDA.
-The co-design process will look at whether a co-operative approach is a viable option.
+This project involved a co-design process with a group of tenants eligible for SDA.
+The co-design process looked at whether a co-operative approach is a viable option.

 Hear from the Summer Foundation